MehSalhi/ARN-Labos/ARN-Labo03_Mbayo_Salhi_Report.md

 ![MFCCs Men Women Kids](figures/ARN-L3-MFCC-Men-Women-Kids.png){width=80%}

 ## Features to train the model
+For this second part, we had the same observation as for the first.
+The mfccs of the three classes were to close to one another to be taken independently, but by taking the whole dataset, we were able to separate each classe from another due to some little differences on several of the mfccs.

+## Procedure for model selection
 This part required a different approach than the first one, as our goal was to classify the data into three classes instead of two.
 We labeled those data with three distinct columns taking the values (1,-1,-1), (-1,1,-1) or (-1,-1,1).
 With this, we could use the activation function tanh in order to train and test our dataset.

+Other than that, the procedure that we used to select the model was the same as for the first part, except that we specified the last three column as classes labels to the "fit" function.

 ![Exploring Number of Neurons](figures/ARN-L3-ExploringNeurons-Men-Women-Kids.png){width=80%}

-## Procedure for model selection
-The procedure that we used to select the model was the same as for the first part, except that we specified the last three column as classes labels to the "fit" function.

 ## Description of the final model and Performance evaluation

 Our final model uses the following hyper-parameters: